lorensen/VTKExamples/src/VTKBook/07Chapter7.md

-One problem with the 2D gradient estimation technique described above is that normals are computed from depth values that may represent disjoint regions in the volume, as shown in **Figure7-21** .
+One problem with the 2D gradient estimation technique described above is that normals are computed from depth values that may represent disjoint regions in the volume, as shown in **Figure 7-21**.
 This may lead to a blurring of sharp features on the edges of objects.
 To reduce this effect, we can locate regions of continuous curvature in the depth image, then estimate the normal for a pixel using only other pixel values that fall within the same curvature region [Yagel92a].
 This may require reducing our Δx and Δy values, or using an off-centered differences technique to estimate the components of the gradient.
 For example, the x component of the gradient could be computed with a forward difference: